 Whole staff and individual training needs will be identified through the school's self-evaluation process and staff appraisal.
-The aspiration is for the school to achieve the RE Quality Mark and the Federation's strategic plan and professional development supports this aim.
+The quality of Hainford's RE was recognised through achieving the REQM Silver award in May 2024.

 The contribution RE makes to other curriculum aims